 When I was a teenager, the things that move or impress me today were already part of my experience, but I didn’t react to them in the same way.
 I registered them as “curious”, “odd”, somewhat uncommon and as having more life force, even though I wouldn’t have used the term and I didn’t have the vocabulary to express that.
 The main thing is, I didn’t react with delight or with excitement… No fists pumping in the air, no hair flying in the wind, no spontaneous dances on the street – back then, to me, quite common ways to celebrate good news, great news, good vibes, great vibes.

-This insight can be helpful when you are offering something a tad outside of the familiar experience and benign – people may not express much emotion or joy, but they will digest it.
+This insight can be helpful when you are offering something benign and a tad outside of the familiar experience – people may not express much emotion or joy about it, but they will digest it.
 The time to claim it as theirs will come.

 30 July 2017